Clean water makes a difference, but there’s a difference in how we do it.

 We believe that when organizations come together, they can accomplish much more than they ever would on their own.
-So we partner with other water organizations, such as Aqua Clara International to continually push clean water technology forward.
+So we partner with organizations, such as Aqua Clara International and other engineers to continually push clean water technology forward.
 Our long-term partnership with World Relief Rwanda has also been a key component to our growth.
 Their church networks have enabled us to effectively reach those most in need and we partner directly with their programs that address Health and Hygiene, HIV/AIDS Prevention and Care, and Economic Development as a way to further educate and care for filter recipients.

 Taking A Simple, Cost-Effective Approach